incordai/watchman/README.md

 | Ordered-key range scans | ✅ | ⚠️ index | ✅ | ✅ | ⚠️ index |
 | Cross-compiles cleanly | ✅ | ⚠️ | ❌ | ⚠️ | n/a |

 The ordered-key property is load-bearing, not incidental: the by-project session index, the findings scan and the watchman lookup are all prefix range scans that `break` on the first non-matching key.
 A hash store would need a full iteration for each.
+And "no C toolchain" is what lets this ship as a sidecar on three platforms without a build farm.

-### Embedding — 256 dimensions
+### Embedding width — 256 dimensions

 | Width | Bytes/vector | 1M vectors | Recall vs. 768d |
 |---|---|---|---|